-Every summer I spend more time on the road than at home.
-Work travel has me spending a lot of time in planes, on buses, and (uncomfortably) in camp beds.
-Despite my hectic, road-warrior lifestyle, I still flesh out ideas and continue writing.
+Back in normal times, work travel had me spending a lot of time in planes, on buses, and (uncomfortably) in camp beds.
+Despite my hectic, road-warrior lifestyle, I still managed to flesh out ideas and continue writing.

 This lifestyle isn’t always easy.
 Responsibilities that come with work travel can drain you, leaving little time to explore thoughts, let alone write them down.
 However, a few tools have helped me keep writing.
 Let's take a look at some of them.